michaelchoie/Flask/Dog_App/README.md

 The CNN architecture works well for image recognition because it retains spatial information while also accounting for processing time and in-memory storage.

-Each of our convolutional layers use the "elu" activation function as these are fast, account for vanishing gradients, and resolve the issue of ReLU not returning a mean activation function of 0.
-For every convolutional layer added, we add a pooling layer to reduce the dimensions of each of the filter maps (pool_size = 2 means that we are reducing height and width by 50%), which increases processing speed and decreases the amount of data we must hold in memory.
-We also add in batch normalization layers to mitigate problems from internal covariate shifts.
-For the purposes of performing a quick classification on the data, we add a global average pooling layer to reduce the dimensionality even more prior to the fully connected layers to increase the speed at which we can process the images.
-We finally add in a fully connected layer with a softmax function to return probabilities of dog breed.
+For the sake of time, I added a global average pooling layer to reduce the dimensions of each of the filter maps, which increases processing speed and decreases the amount of data we must hold in memory.
+I also added in a batch normalization layer to mitigate internal covariate shift.
+Finally, I added in a fully connected layer with a softmax function to return probabilities of dog breed.

 ### Training Model:
 I noticed that the train time on my mac was extremely slow - one epoch would take over an hour.